Zorz42/jaclang/README.md

 // PROJECT MADE BY JAKOB
 // --------------------------

- *
+INSTALLATION PROCESS:
+1. Download zip and unzip it.
+2. Open terminal and go to unzipped folder.
+3. Type make (you will need sudo).
+4. Jaclang is installed at /usr/local/bin

- * It is trying to achieve as small compiled binaries as possible.
+ * Jaclang is trying to achieve as small compiled binaries as possible.
 Predefined variables, are not defined by default,
  * you have to enable them, because you might not use them.
 Defined will be
  * the core data.
 You can enable to track execution time, because if you do
  * not need it, it will only take performance.